wellercs/cfml-base-model/README.md

 # BaseBean-cfc
-CFML base bean with iteration functionality
+CFML base service, dao, and bean with iteration functionality and mapper.

 * How to override property with method
 * How to use custom service